robjwells/robjwells.github.io/posts/2018/05/2018-05-22-jupyter-macro-bug.md

 * You have more than one notebook server running.
 * The working directory of one is beneath another.
 * The subdirectory server was started more recently.
+* You tried to open the parent server with the macro.

+The shorter path of the parent would match part of the child’s path.

 The original `grep` pattern was: